lantunes/wehd/README.md

 > Gupta, A. A., Foster, D. P., & Ungar, L. H. (2008).
 Unsupervised distance metric learning using predictability.
 Technical Reports (CIS), 885.

+> Li, C., & Li, H. (2010).
+A Survey of Distance Metrics for Nominal Attributes.
+J. Softw., 5(11), 1262-1269.

+> Shi, Y., Li, W., & Sha, F. (2016, March).
+Metric learning for ordinal data.
+In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 30, No. 1).